-- A solution for a problem has to be written in C99, C++ (version 14 or later will be available), Python (versions 2 and 3 will be available using pypy) or Java (version 11 or later), unless the problem statement explicitly states otherwise.
+- A solution for a problem has to be written in C99, C++ (version 14 or later will be available), Python (versions 2 and 3 will be available using pypy), Java (version 11 or later) or Kotlin (version 1.3), unless the problem statement explicitly states otherwise.
 Business teams can request other submission languages, on which the organisation will decide whether it will be made available for submission.

 - For every solution, only the standard library of the chosen language may be used, i.e. no other function calls can be made.